kaunghz/VirtuAlgo/README.md

 npm i
 ```

-Then to set up the Postgres Database:
+Then to set up the Postgres Database, first open env_sample.json and replace "USERNAME" with your
+postgres username.
+Also, make sure to replace "PASSWORD" with your corresponding postgres password.
+Run the following command afterwards:

 ```
 npm run setup